Sailing superstitions

 The colour green is bad luck on boats

 It is well known that green is associated with the land.
 We look at the land and see green trees and undulating green pastures.
-It is therefore only \”logical\” that sailors believed that green belonged onshore and therefore had no place on a ship.
-This includes green hulls and decks but also green ropes and in fact anything that was green.
+It is, therefore, only “logical” that sailors believed that green belonged onshore and had no place on a ship.
+This includes green hulls and decks but also green ropes and anything that was green.

 Why?
 Well, there are many theories that delve into the origin of this superstition.
 It is most likely a combination of these reasons that many sailors still believe that green has no place on a ship.

-- Green was also associated with the colour of dead sailors and therefore avoided where possible.
+• Green was also associated with the colour of dead sailors and therefore avoided where possible.

-- Another reason may well be that green was believed to attract mould more than other colours.
+• Another reason may well be that green was believed to attract mould more than other colours.
 So having green on board would invite mould and therefore either sickness or more cleaning work or both.

 A coin under the mast

-Today, it generally just symbolises good luck…
+Today, it generally just symbolizes good luck…

-Saying \”good luck\” brings bad luck
+Saying “good luck” brings bad luck

-- It was believed that God determined your destiny and luck had no part in it.
-Therefore wishing someone \”good luck\” may be seen as almost sacrilegious and therefore bad luck.
+• It was believed that God determined your destiny, and luck had no part in it.
+Therefore, wishing someone “good luck” may be seen as almost sacrilegious, and therefore bad luck.
 However, this theory seems to contradict itself…

 Bon Voyage & Buona Fortuna

-Other sayings like \”Bon Voyage\” (“safe journey” in French) are generally adopted to wish seagoing folk a pleasurable journey and safe arrival to their port of destination.
+Other sayings like “Bon Voyage” (“safe journey” in French) are generally adopted to wish seagoing folk a pleasurable journey and safe arrival to their port of destination.
 It has become the equivalent of “break a leg” used in theatrical circles…

-Conversely, uttering the words, “buona fortuna” (\”Good luck\” in Italian) is a total no-no as it is regarded as an extremely harmful omen of bad luck.
+Conversely, uttering the words “buona fortuna” (“Good luck” in Italian) is a total no-no as it is regarded as an extremely harmful omen of bad luck.

-The ship\’s bell
+The ship’s bell

-Bells are still used today in an official capacity under the Col Regs signalling a ship\’s position in foggy conditions.
+Bells are still used today in an official capacity under the Col Regs, signalling a ship’s position in foggy conditions.

 Perhaps it is for these reasons that ringing any other bells is considered bad luck…